deeptools/deepTools/docs/content/list_of_tools.rst

 These parameters are optional and available throughout deepTools.

-.. warning::  If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality, you should consider removing those reads *before* using bamCoverage or bamCompare as the filtering by deepTools is done *after* the scaling factors are calculated!
+.. warning::  If you know that your files will be strongly affected by the filtering of duplicates or reads of low quality then consider removing those reads *before* using bamCoverage or bamCompare, as the filtering by deepTools is done *after* the scaling factors are calculated!

 On the command line, to tell a program to use a certain option